scaleoutsean/eseries-perf-analyzer/SCREENSHOTS.md

 # EPA Screenshots

-As you can see in `./epa/grafana-init/dashboards/`, there are four dashboards.
-The last one shown was created at some point but I didn't keep it, so you'd have to add a panel or dashboard to visualize those measurements.
-Configuration dashboard is new in 3.5.0 and is supposed to use higher time granularity because configuration data is collected on a 15 minute schedule (by default).
+As you can see in `./epa/grafana-init/dashboards/`, there are several sample dashboards which may be manually imported or uploaded to the included Grafana instance with `grafana-init`.

 - **System**